 1. Choose your Target Languages

-The first order of business in terms of game localization is to simply decide on the languages you want to retrofit your game into.
+The first order of business in terms of game localization is to decide on the languages you want to retrofit your game into.
 According to Gamasutra and their 2019 statistics, the most popular game localization choices include German, French, Spanish, Italian and Portuguese, in addition to Turkish, Malaysian, Hindi and Chinese as the most prominent emerging game localization languages.

-The languages you settle for depend solely on your team’s vision, monetization plans, long-term game support and the resources available to you pre-publishing.
+The languages you settle for depend solely on your team’s vision, monetization plans, long-term game support, and the resources available to you for pre-publishing.
 It’s best to settle for fewer languages if your development team is small rather than to stretch too thinly between multiple choices and pay less attention to each as a result (see our discussion on the types of game localization).

 2. Set up your UI Elements

 In order for your game localization to go as smoothly as possible, you should start appropriating your UI elements for the process as early as possible.
-Elements such as your game’s dialogue boxes, descriptions and tutorials should all be taken into consideration when it comes to the design of UI and pixel-spacing available in your game.
+Elements such as your game’s dialogue boxes, descriptions, and tutorials should all be taken into consideration when it comes to the design of UI and pixel spacing available in your game.

 Different languages will require various amounts of pixel space in order for the words and sentences to fit your UI elements smoothly without variations in font size and spacing.
 With that said, leave plenty of white space in your UI elements for different word lengths to allow for additional language options to be added later in the development.